Here's How Much It Costs to Build a Tornado Shelter

 The other option is to build a custom shelter from reinforced concrete or Kevlar.
 This can be an excellent way to turn an existing room or basement into a storm shelter.
 You'll probably want to consult with a professional to ensure your custom shelter meets local and federal safety standards.

 The size of a shelter greatly influences how much it costs.
 A safe room sized to fit a family in their own home will generally cost less than a community safe room designed to hold 20 people.
-The Federal Emergency Management Agency (FEMA) recommends at least 5 square feet of space per person and 10 square feet of space for wheelchair users.
+FEMA recommends at least 5 square feet of space per person and 10 square feet of space for wheelchair users.

 You'll want to be sure that your shelter meets FEMA standards as well as any local building codes.
 Meeting these requirements will protect your safety and the value of your home.
 A professional who handles shelter installs can make sure that these requirements are met.